LexTerm/LexTermClient/INSTRUCTIONS.md

 you will be automatically navigated to the entry view, where you can provide additional information about this entry.

+*Note: Once you save the entry, all further modifications are just the same as if you were editing any other entry.
+You are free to add forms and a definition later. **

 <a name="edit-entry"></a>
 Editing Existing Entries